-The Short-Term Unit Commitment (STUC) is a reliability function for committing Short and Medium Start Units to meet the CAISO Forecast of CAISO Demand.
-The STUC function is performed hourly and looks ahead at least three hours beyond the Trading Hour, at 15-minute intervals.
+The Short-Term Unit Commitment (STUC) is a reliability function for committing Short Start Units to meet the CAISO Forecast of CAISO Demand for Generating Units with Start-Up times longer than can be committed in the RTUC.
+The STUC function is performed hourly and looks ahead approximately three hours beyond the Trading Hour, at 15-minute intervals.